 Horses are susceptible to two serious tick-borne diseases that are widespread in the United States, Dr. Mittel says—Lyme disease and equine granulocytic anaplasmosis.
 We’ll cover both as well as equine piroplasmosis, which is rare in the U.S..
 Are there other tick-borne threats to horses?
 Maybe, Dr. Mittel says.
-The box on page 50 has an update on research into that question being carried out at the AHDC.
+[The "More Tick Trouble?" subhead below has an update on research into that question being carried out at the AHDC].

 Many kinds of ticks carry disease, Dr. Mittel says, but blacklegged ticks pose a serious danger to horses because they carry both Lyme disease and equine anaplasmosis.
 These ticks are widespread in the Northeast, Mid-Atlantic and Great Lakes regions, where they’re commonly known as deer ticks, but they occur in pockets in the South and elsewhere.
 The West Coast variety is called the Pacific (or western) blacklegged tick.